AU-ExoMars/PCOT/mkdocs/docs/index.md

-# PCOT - the Pancam Operations Toolkit
+# PCOT - the PanCam Operations Toolkit

 PCOT is a Python program and library which allows users to manipulate multispectral images and other data from the ExoMars *Rosalind Franklin* rover.